 Bear in mind that the scenario of chapter 12 actually began with the first verse of chapter 10 “in the third year of Cyrus king of Persia” in 536/535 B.C.
 It continues throughout chapter 11 and concludes with this chapter.
-Therefore, Gabriel’s exposition finishes in the first part of this and concludes with the words of “the man clothed in linen” (verse 6), who is Jesus Christ Himself.
+Therefore, Gabriel’s exposition finishes in the first part of this chapter and concludes with the words of “the man clothed in linen” (verse 6), who is Jesus Christ Himself.

-But, this chapter holds special import: “The people of God need to study what characters they must form in order to pass through the test and proving of the last days.
+This chapter holds special import: “The people of God need to study what characters they must form in order to pass through the test and proving of the last days.
 Many are living in spiritual weakness and backsliding.
 They know not what they believe.
 Let us read and study the twelfth chapter of Daniel.
 It is a warning that we shall all need to understand before the time of the end.
 There are ministers claiming to believe the truth who are not sanctified through the truth.
 Unless a change comes in their lives, they will say, ‘My Lord delayeth His coming.’”
-So, how are the “characters” we need, the “test” of the “last days,” the danger of “backsliding,” knowing what we “believe,” the “study of the twelfth chapter,” sanctification, and the danger of falling through impatience, related?
+How are the “characters” we need, the “test” of the “last days,” the danger of “backsliding,” knowing what we “believe,” the “study of the twelfth chapter,” sanctification, and the danger of falling through impatience, related?

 Evidently, if we (as well as ministers) do understand the “warning” of the twelfth chapter, we will be protected from failing “the test and proving of the last days.”
 That makes the study of Daniel twelve really important!
-Knowing also that chapters 10 and 11 comprise the context of chapter 12, enables us understand what Gabriel and Michael are about to tell us in this chapter.
+Knowing also that chapters 10 and 11 comprise the context of chapter 12, enables us to understand what Gabriel and Michael are about to tell us in this chapter.

 Since “delay” is the danger involved in failing to understand the twelfth chapter, and that several time prophecies are alluded to, the implication is that the “the test . . . of the last days” will last far longer than most of us have believed.

-Consider also, the “time of the end” scenario we just contemplated in Daniel 11:30-35 involve “sword, flame, captivity and spoil” that will befall “they that understand among the people” who “shall instruct many” in verse 33.
+Consider also, the “time of the end” scenario we just contemplated in Daniel 11:30-35 involves “sword, flame, captivity and spoil” that will befall “they that understand among the people” who “shall instruct many” in verse 33.
 Therefore, “the test and proving” involved with what could be an unexpected “delay” would make such a “test” even more difficult to bear.

 Although this is jumping ahead of our study, consider Daniel 12:12 where a blessing is pronounced upon “he that waiteth, and cometh to the thousand three hundred and five and thirty days.”
 Is it possible that the saints, during the “time of the end” will be obliged to wait for nearly four years before the “end” (the “chazown” of Daniel 8:17, 19, 26 and 10:14) finally arrives?
 If that time period really belongs to history, as many believe, how could it be a warning enabling us to endure the coming time of trial and affliction without becoming impatient?
 That attitude would guarantee spiritual failure at the most critical time in earth’s history!